MayaRosen/firewall_ai/README.md

 # AI Firewall Backend Service

-A professional, enterprise-grade backend service for an AI-driven network firewall.
+A backend service for an AI-driven network firewall.
 This service evaluates network connections using rule-based security policies and AI-powered anomaly detection to make real-time security decisions.

 ## 📋 Table of Contents